boryanakis/boryanakoseva.com/content/tutorials/blogdown/_index.md

 {{% alert note %}}
-This tutorial will be published in June 2019.
+This tutorial will be published in August 2019.
 Thank you for your patience.
 {{% /alert %}}

 ### Purpose of the Workshop